dolik-rce/pegof/README.md

 make
 ```

-Building on non-linux platforms has not been tested and might require modifications to the process.
+Building on non-linux platforms has not been tested and might require some modifications to the process.

 ## Acknowledgment